Make Alternatives: Top Competitors & When to Choose Them

 Pros

-Very affordable Pro plans
+Extremely affordable Pro plans

 Cons

-Limited Applets on free/Pro plans
+Limited number of Applets on free and Pro plans

 Free